antoniogiacomelli/RK0/README.md

 <img src="https://github.com/user-attachments/assets/5d5a15bf-9a3b-4abb-94f7-6449243e8948" width="7%" align="right" alt="image">

 *Interaction-oriented: an RK0ish application code describes how tasks interact rather than delegating to application code to compose generic services.
 Recurring coordination patterns for real-time applications are totally defined by the relationship between concurrency entities (Tasks) and optimised to handle worst-case scenarios.*
+>The key distinction is whether the abstraction changes or governs runtime behaviour—such as ordering, synchronisation, ownership, cancellation, backpressure, atomicity, or permissible interleavings.
+If it only renames something inherent in the underlying object, or explicitly embeds a decision the application should make, it adds indirection without adding semantic value.

 * [Service Map](https://github.com/antoniogiacomelli/RK0/wiki/Service-Semantics): a must-read for developing